MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ## 5. Troubleshooting

+If you're having any trouble with creating events, audio, the AltspaceVR application, or you just want to contact us, use the troubleshooting sections below.

 [!INCLUDE[](includes/troubleshooting.md)]

 ## 6. Community & resources

 AltspaceVR is a community, and we'd love to have you join.
+Take a minute to review our community standards, terms of service, privacy policy, and subscribe to our newsletter for all the latest news.

 * [Community standards](community/community-standards.md)
 * [AltspaceVR Terms of Service](community/terms-of-service.md)